RoadieHQ/marketing-site/content/docs/integrations/okta/index.md

 ## Filter Users and Groups

-From the `okta` settings page, linked above, you can configure a fitler for users and groups.
-This filter query is passed to the `okta` API and therefore supports the [https://developer.okta.com/docs/reference/api/users/#list-users-with-a-filter](okta filter language).
+From the `Okta` settings page, linked above, you can configure a filter for users and groups.
+This filter query is passed to the `Okta` API and therefore supports the [https://developer.okta.com/docs/reference/api/users/#list-users-with-a-filter](Okta filter language).

 ## References